xrrocha/scontrino-proxy/README.md

 ```
 $ scontrino-proxy \
   --host=localhost --remote-port=5432 --local-port=2345 \
-  --dump-file=postgres-interactions.tsv --buffer-size=32768
+  --dump-file=./postgres-interactions.tsv --buffer-size=32768
 ```

 where:

 - `--host` names the proxied remote host.
 Defaults to `localhost`
 - `--remote-port` specifies the port to be proxied on the remote host.
 Defaults to `8080`
-- `--local-port` the local port on which clients will be services.
+- `--local-port` the local port on which clients will be serviced.
 Defaults to `8081`
 - `--dump-file` names the tab-separated file where all interactions will be logged (see below).
 Defaults to `.
   /proxied-interactions.tsv`
 - `--buffer-size` specifies the chunk size to read (and dump) observed interactions.
 Defaults to `4096`